-- 1a In the Administrative Console, open About > Activated Products. - 1b Click Activate New, and upload activation.terminal_id_manager-12.6.<n>.jaw from your download location. - 2 Check Use HTTPS to encrypt the data between the Terminal ID Manager and the browser, as well as the connections between Terminal ID Manager and a client (Host Access for the Cloud or Reflection for the Web).
-You may see a warning if the certificate is not recognized. - 3 Enter the Web server name.
+- 1a In the Administrative Console, open About > Activated Products. - 1b Click ACTIVATE NEW, and upload activation.terminal_id_manager-12.7.<n>.jaw from your download location. - 2 Enter the Web server name.

 You can use a full server name or the full IP address.